 Denise grew up without any parents and was the catalyst for RecordMeNow.

-Allie experienced the death of her father when young.
+Allie, a teacher, experienced the death of her father when young.
 She supports RecordMeNow to help others coping with end of life issues by encouraging people to leave something helpful for their children.
+Allie appears on our video on the main page.

 This app is dedicated to the too-many children who read and re-read their parents’ birthday cards and who carry worn photos, because there is nothing else left and to those parents who want to give support to their children by thinking of the unthinkable.

-Felix Andrew ( LinkedIn), Rory Sutherland of Ogilvy, James Leong of Moi Solicitors, Educational Psychologist Della Stonefield UK, Jez San OBE, UK for computing wisdom, the fabulous Piladi who really know how to live and the whizzy Dr Peter Eirew
+Felix Andrew ( LinkedIn), Rory Sutherland of Ogilvy, James Leong, Educational Psychologist Della Stonefield UK, Jez San OBE, UK for computing wisdom, the whizzy Dr Peter Eirew and fabulous Piladi, who really know how to live.

-The Coronas for permission to use their beautiful ‘Warm’ song
+The Coronas for permission to use their beautiful ‘Warm’ song, Teck Resources for communications support, Bopomo Pictures for headshot photography,